Ururu221/Real-Time-Quiz-Hub/README.md

 ---

-> ❗ **Important Usage Note**: On first launch, the browser automatically opens to the quiz page.
-You **must** enter a nickname and click **Start Quiz** in that initial window; otherwise, the server session will be `null`, resulting in runtime errors (e.g., `System.NullReferenceException: 'session was null.'`).
-Once registered, you can safely open additional browser tabs or windows to play.

 > 🛠️ **Managing Questions**: Quiz questions can be added, updated, or removed via the built-in Swagger UI at `https://localhost:5001/swagger`.
 Use the `/api/quiz` endpoints to manage your question set dynamically.

 ---